Structured Text Programming: A Step by Step Guide (With Examples)

 This assignment operation is where you set the initial value you want to count from.
-Count is the variable name and initial_value is the value you want to start counting from.
+The count is the variable name and initial_value is the value you want to start counting from.

 This is the value you want to count to.
 Place 100 here and your loop will count up to 100.